 Teach the actions.
 Periodically quiz the students as you teach the dance, asking them to define the term or read and clap the rhythm written on the board.

-I'm as free a little bird as I can be, (Little bird flys around the inner edge of the circle flapping arms like a bird.)
+I'm as free a little bird as I can be.
+(Little bird flies around the inner edge of the circle flapping arms like a bird.)

 I will build my nest in the sour apple tree, (Little bird stops, faces a student, and forms a circle with arms to make a nest.)

-Divide the class into "Action" students and "Orff Keyboards" students.
+Divide the class into "Action" students and "Orff Keyboard" students.
 Choose a little bird, and perform the song.
-Choose another bird and switch instrument students.
+Choose another bird and have some of the students rotate to instruments.
 Perform again.

-Ask the classroom teacher to join in when they arrive.
+Ask the homeroom teacher to join in when he or she arrives.